nicx/node-tradfri-restapi/README.md

  - `/tradfri/device/:deviceid/:state` will set the state of a device (on/off).
 E.g. /tradfri/device/17101/on
  -  `/tradfri/group/:groupid/:state` will set the state of a device (on/off).
 E.g. /tradfri/device/11007/off

 First release is a bit of a quick one.
 Exceptions needs to be managed and include toggle as an option.
-I did the API as I need to control my IKEA TRÅDFRI-lights with Node-RED but Node-RED does not support Node v7.x (I assume it will wait for the next LTS release) and a simple micro service is the short term solution to have it integrated and managed by Node-RED.

 How
 ---